aaron9000/react-image-timeline/README.md

 ## Customization

+#### Custom Styles
+To customize the timeline styles, add your own [SCSS](https://github.com/aaron9000/react-image-timeline/blob/master/src/lib/timeline.scss/) or [CSS](https://github.com/aaron9000/react-image-timeline/blob/master/src/lib/timeline.css/) to override the defaults.

 #### Event Metadata
 To pass extra data into custom components, use `extras` on `TimelineEvent`.

-#### Custom Styles
-To customize the timeline styles, add your own [SCSS](https://github.com/aaron9000/react-image-timeline/blob/master/src/lib/timeline.scss/) or [CSS](https://github.com/aaron9000/react-image-timeline/blob/master/src/lib/timeline.css/) to override.

 #### Custom Dot Pattern
 The dots are defined in CSS using a [base64-encoded image](https://www.base64-image.de/).
 Encode a new image and override the corresponding CSS class.